foambubble/foam/readme.md

 ## Future plans

 The current version of Foam is essentially a functional prototype.
-I am using it as my personal thinking tool, and I hope others will too.
+I am using it as my personal thinking tool in order to learn how to best use it, and I hope others will too.

 However, it doesn't yet fully support the Zettelkasten method.
 In order to support [further features](roam_comparison.md) such as back links between Bubbles, it may be necessary to implement our own VS Code extension, syntax and language server.

-Read our [Contibuting guide](contributing.md) for how to help improve Foam, and open [GitHub issues](https://github.com/jevakallio/foam/issues) to give us feedback and ideas for new features.
+Read our [Contibuting guide](contributing.md) for how to help improve Foam, and open [GitHub issues](https://github.com/foambubble/foam/issues) to give us feedback and ideas for new features.

 ## Thanks and attribution

-**Foam** is built by [Jani Eväkallio](https://github.com/jevakallio) ([@jevakallio](https://twitter.com/jevakallio)) and [all contributors](https://github.com/jevakallio/Foam/graphs/contributors).
+**Foam** is built by [Jani Eväkallio](https://github.com/jevakallio) ([@jevakallio](https://twitter.com/jevakallio)) and [all contributors](https://github.com/foambubble/foam/graphs/contributors).

 **Foam** was inspired by [Roam Research](https://roamresearch.com/) and the [Zettelkasten methodology](https://zettelkasten.de/posts/overview)